Cynthia Johnston Turner

-Cynthia Johnston Turner is a conductor and clinician in the United States, Latin America, Europe and Canada.
+Cynthia Johnston Turner is a conductor and clinician in the United States, Latin America, Asia, Australia, Europe and Canada.
 She was appointed Dean of the Faculty of Music at Wilfrid Laurier University in July 2021.
-Previously, she served as Director of Bands on the faculty of the Hugh Hodgson School of Music at the University of Georgia where she oversaw the entire UGA Band program, including the 440-member Redcoat Marching Band, Masters and Doctoral student in conducting, was chair of the conducting area, and artistic director of the Contemporary Chamber Ensemble.
-She formerly served on the faculty of Cornell University, where she directed the Wind Ensemble, Wind Symphony and chamber winds.
-Turner is a guest conductor and clinician in Canada, United States, and abroad.
+Previously, she served as Director of Bands on the faculty of the Hugh Hodgson School of Music at the University of Georgia where she oversaw the entire UGA Band program, including the 440-member Redcoat Marching Band, Masters and Doctoral students in conducting, was chair of the conducting area, and artistic director of the Contemporary Chamber Ensemble.
+She formerly served on the faculty of Cornell University, where she directed the Wind Ensemble, Wind Symphony, Ensemble X, and chamber winds.
+She was appointed Artistic Director and Conductor of the Wellington Wind Symphony in 2023 and Festival Winds at Summer Music Society in 2024.

 Education

-A dual citizen of Canada and the United States, Turner completed her Bachelor of Music and Bachelor of Education degrees at Queen's University and her Master of Music in music education and conducting at the University of Victoria.
+A dual citizen of Canada and the United States, Turner completed her Bachelor of Music and Bachelor of Education degrees at Queen's University, an Honour Specialist at the University of Toronto, and her Master of Music in music education and conducting at the University of Victoria.
 Touring with her ensembles inspired her master's thesis on the musical and personal transformations that occur on tours, and her D.M.A. thesis at the Eastman School of Music centered on Dialogues and Entertainments by William Kraft.
 At Eastman, she was the recipient of the Eastman Graduate Teaching Award in conducting.
 She was nominated for the Canadian Prime Minister's Leadership in Teaching Award and received the National Leadership in Education Award (Reader's Digest Foundation), the Excellence in Education Award (Ontario Secondary School Teachers Federation), and the Marion Drysdale Leadership Among Women Teachers Award (also from OSSTF).